Other posts from the On a visit to.. series:

-It depends what you are looking for – I, of course, recommend PYR and, maybe by the time you visit, I’ll be teaching there as well.
+It depends on what you are looking for – I, of course, recommend PYR, and maybe by the time you visit, I’ll be teaching there as well.
 I have also been to Anahata which is an Ashtanga yoga studio and I loved it as well.
 I think the yoga scene in Bucharest is very diverse and I think you should try a few studios and find the one that resonates with what you are looking for at this particular moment.

 Where can we practice yoga outdoors?

 There are many parks in Bucharest where you can practice outdoors and probably you can find organized classes as well.
 However, the Romanian climate is quite rough, it gets burning hot in summer and freezing cold in winter, so the moments that allow an outdoor practice with a comfortable temperature are quite limited.

 You travel a lot.
 Do you practice yoga while traveling?
 Tell us about your healthy routines on the road.

 I can’t always manage to practice by myself so I prefer looking for a studio where I can drop by for practice.
 I always carry a reusable water bottle and make sure I stay hydrated no matter where I go.
 And I try to walk a lot.
 However, the foodie that I am, I always indulge in local food when traveling.

 Besides yoga where else do you find inspiration?

 I find inspiration in literature.
 I love reading so if you have some titles to recommend, please send them over!